gitploy-io/gitploy/docs/concepts/permission.md

 Here are capabilities for each permission:

-* **Read** - Users can read all activities that happened in the repository, such as deployments, approvals.
-And users are also capable of responding to the approval.
+* **Read** - Users can read all activities that happened in the repository, such as deployments, reviews.
+And users are also capable of responding to the review.

 * **Write** - Users can lock, deploy, and rollback.